josephsmendoza/PNGTube/README.md

-# PNGTubie
+# PNGTube
 Become a PNGTuber without using Discord.
 Runs in OBS, based on mic activity level.
 ## Usage
 For this to work as an OBS overlay you must add `--enable-media-stream` to your OBS args, as per [this thread](https://obsproject.com/forum/threads/browser-source-doesnt-allow-microphone-consent-dialogs.80260/).
-Then you can add the overlay using the url https://josephsmendoza.github.io/PNGTubie/, using your png width and height BUT adding 600 to the height.
+Then you can add the overlay using the url https://josephsmendoza.github.io/PNGTube/, using your png width and height BUT adding 600 to the height.
 Then place your overlay so that the extra hight is below the frame, hiding the config menu which you will use to select your images and volume level.
 To show the "Interact" button you must have the overlay highlighted in your sources.

 ![example of overlay placement and interact button](example.png)